Our NCC Members

 Natalia Torres Negreira - Ruby & Frank Ceramics

-Natalia makes a diverse range of hand-crafted functional-ware through to art sculptures using a variety of hand-building techniques.
-Currently working from Fairview Studio in Clunes.
+Natalia enjoys making a diverse range of wheel-thrown functional wares to art sculptures using a variety of hand-building techniques.

 Richard Jones - Rainforest Ceramics